AdobeDocs/commerce-operations.en/help/configuration/remote-storage/cloud-support.md

 }
 ```

-During the deployment you should see the following line in your deployment logs: `INFO: Remote storage driver set to: "aws-s3"`
+After you create the configuration and deploy, the deployment logs should include information about the remote storage configuration, for example `INFO: Remote storage driver set to: "aws-s3"`

 ### Set variable with Project Web Interface

-Alternatively, you could use the Project Web Interface to add the variable to the appropriate environment.
+Alternatively, you can use the Project Web Interface to add the variable to the appropriate environment.

 **To add the remote storage variable using the Project Web Interface**: